asharahjaman/Truth-Seeker-/README.md

 # Truth-Seeker
-A Bayesian inference project exploring how beliefs evolve with data A story in three simulations about bias, evidence, and belief.
+A Bayesian inference project exploring how beliefs evolve with data.
+A story in three simulations about bias, evidence, and belief.

 ---